adhese/avi/README.md

 ### Extra
 Set `adView.shouldOpenAd = NO` to enable/disable automatic opening of the ad in the browser.
 The default value is true, so it will open automatically.
 However, when setting it to false and implementing the `adClicked` delegate you can implement custom behaviour.

+## Publishing the SDK
+1. Change the version number in the `Adhese.podspec file`
+2. Commit the changes to Github
+3. Tag your commit with the same version as specified in the podspec file
+4. Execute `pod trunk push` via the terminal at the root folder of the project and follow the instructions

+ℹ️  For the whole process from start to finish (including initial publishing) see this [excellent blogpost](https://medium.com/flawless-app-stories/create-your-own-cocoapods-library-da589d5cd270).

+ℹ️  For more information about managing maintainers see [this article](https://guides.cocoapods.org/making/making-a-cocoapod.html).